openelections/docs/glossary.md

 #### FEC Clearinghouse

-The Federal Election Commission site that provides an overview of election policies, activities, and (for our purposes) a page that links to each state’s local elections management entity where election results are archived.
+The Federal Election Commission site that provides an overview of election policies, activities, and (for our purposes) a page that links to each state's local elections management entity where election results are archived.
 Detailed information about each one is provided, including address and all primary contacts.

 #### FOIA - Freedom of Information Act or similar.